 Prefer to write out your daily to-do list on a notepad?
 Add it right there.

 Place a sticky note on your bathroom mirror or kitchen cabinet.

 Do you have another daily routine you never forget?
 Moisturizing your face?
 Making your morning smoothie?
 Daily journaling?
 Plan on taking your supplements at that time, also.

-But sometimes ‘remembering’ to take something isn’t good enough.
+But sometimes "remembering" to take something isn’t quite good enough.
 Psychologist Charles Duhigg of MIT wrote in his book, The Power of Habit, three elements that can be consistently found in any habit that we have – cue, routine, and reward.
-So perhaps the best way to inspire real change in your supplement habits is to find your own unique ‘reward’ system.
-This means, finding ways of enjoying the perks of ‘good behavior’ or in this case - keeping up with your supplement routine.
+So perhaps the best way to inspire real change in your supplement habits is to find your own unique "reward" system.
+This means finding ways of enjoying the perks of "good behavior" or, in this case - keeping up with your supplement routine.

-There are dozens of ways to build a healthy reward system unique to your needs - so think about ways you can balance out immediate positive feelings with your supplement routine - and if need be you can always partner up.
+There are dozens of ways to build a healthy reward system unique to your needs - so think about ways to balance out immediate positive feelings with your supplement routine - and if need be, you can always partner up.
 Find a friend, family member, or life partner and motivate each other with good supplement behavior.
 Soon enough, you’ll feel inspired each day to keep up with your supplements and reap their benefits in no time!

 Another good reason to remember to take your supplements–your body needs them!

 You may be eating whole, healthy, natural foods every day, but might be experiencing difficulty getting or absorbing all the precise nutrients that your body needs.
 It’s true!
 Even a healthy diet doesn’t always provide the exact nutrition that you need for your unique biology.
 This can be from a number of factors such as unique deficiencies stemming from your cellular health, all the way to the natural depletion of nutrients contained in commercial farmland soil.
 Because of these variances, at least 1 in 10 Americans has some form of nutritional deficiency.1